Lila Tan: Early life and education

-After moving back to Singapore, Tan studied at Hillside World Academy.
+After moving back to Singapore, Tan studied at HWA International School.

 Career

 Tan had a clothing brand, aiheartyou.

 Modelling career

 Tan worked as a freelance model and then signed up with a modelling agency.
 She was a 2021 Miss Universe Singapore finalist.

 Football career

 Club career

 As a youth player, Tan joined the youth academy of Chinese side AKSIL.
-In 2022, she signed for Lion City Sailors in Singapore.
+In 2022, she signed for Lion City Sailors (Women's Premier League) in Singapore.

+In 2024, Lila signed as a forward with Albirex Niigata (S) for the 2024 season.
+She finished the season with 5 goals for the team.

+In 2025, Lila signed with Still Aerion WFC and was featured in the WPL All-Stars squad against Brisbane Roar on 4 April 2025.

 International career

 On the sports front, Lila was called up for trials with in 2020.
 She was later selected for the national team for the AFC Women's Asian Cup qualification matches held at Tajikistan in September 2021.